-The photo on the right was taken by Magarell after the US Army Corps of Engineers sealed the 1952 breach with a dike in 1956.
+The photo on the right was taken by Magarell after the 1952 breach was sealed with a dike in 1956.
 He was standing at the top of a remnant dune.
 The trees in the foreground were killed by saltwater soaking their roots.
 He was looking northeast, across the part of Bayocean that was raised by 10' -15' with sand dredged from Tillamook Bay and then planted with rows of vegetation to prevent erosion when the ocean breached again.
-In the far distance is Garibaldi.
+Garibaldi is in distance.

 I was struck by the eerie quality of the photo.
 I imagine Magarell felt something similar to what I did while hiking across the blowdown area on the north side of Mount St. Helens in 1992.
-The land was clearly healing, but there was still much to remind me of the great cataclysm that had occurred a few years earlier - and to suggest it could happen again.
+The land was healing, but there was still much to remind me of the great cataclysm that had occurred a few years earlier.